collective/collective.cmissearch/README.rst

 Presentation
 ============

-collective.cmissearch is a Plone 3.2+ extension that let you search into a `CMIS`_ document repository from Plone.
+collective.cmissearch is a Plone 3.2+ extension that lets you search into a `CMIS`_ document repository from Plone.

 *This doesn't integrate the Plone search functionally with external